abhinay-17/Gsco_project/README.md

 # Speech to Speech Translation to Facilitate Multilingual File Storage and User Networking

-This project is a simple (and unsecure) prototypical message board where files are stored using a `multilingual database`, written using SQL.
+This project is a simple (and unsecure) prototypical message board for a *multilingual* networking site, for which files are stored using a `multilingual database`.
 Using available packages (check `Related Resources`), we implement a simple translation system (check `Multilingual Database`) for translating text, audio, and video files.
 While text translation systems are readily available, audio translation systems are generally not.